aruchowdhury/yourLocal/backend/API_DOCS.md

 ### GET `/restaurant/:id`

-This has used to a get single restaurant data using restaurant ID.
+This has been used to get single restaurant data using restaurant ID.

 ### GET `/restaurant/:category`

-This has used to a get all restaurant data using restaurant category.
+This has been used to get all restaurant data using the restaurant category.

 ### POST `/add-restaurant`

-This endpoint has used by admin user to add a new restaurant to the database.
+This endpoint has used by the admin user to add a new restaurant to the database.

 ### PATCH `/restaurant/update/:id`

-This endpoint has used by admin user to update a restaurant information using restaurant ID from the database.
+This endpoint has used by the admin user to update a piece of restaurant information using restaurant ID from the database.

 ### DELETE `/restaurant/delete/:id`

-This endpoint has used by admin user to delete a restaurant information using restaurant ID from the database.
+This endpoint has used by the admin user to delete a piece of restaurant information using restaurant ID from the database.

 ---

 ## Menu-item Endpoints

-These endpoints control all restaurant menu specific data.
+These endpoints control all restaurant menu-specific data.

 1. Used to send menu-item data to mongoDB database.
 2. Used to receive and display menu-item data to the specific part of the application.

 This data can be found in `clusterO`>`yourLOCAL`>`menus` of mongoDB database.
-And a menu-item data should have this strucure.
+And a menu-item data should have this structure.

 ```json
 [